aquasecurity/defsec/avd_docs/google/compute/AVD-GCP-0037/docs.md

-### The encryption key used to encrypt a compute disk has been specified in plaintext.

 Sensitive values such as raw encryption keys should not be included in your Terraform code, and should be stored securely by a secrets manager.

 ### Impact